mozilla/data-docs/src/introduction/what_data.md

 # What Data does Mozilla Collect?

+Mozilla, like many other organizations, relies on data to make product decisions.
+However, _unlike_ many other organizations, Mozilla balances its goal of collecting useful, high-quality data with giving its users meaningful choice and control over their own data.
+Our approach to data is most succinctly described by the [Mozilla Privacy Principles](https://www.mozilla.org/privacy/principles/).
+If you want to know what Mozilla thinks about data, the Principles will tell you that.

+From those principles come [Mozilla's Privacy Notices](https://www.mozilla.org/privacy/).
+They differ from product to product because the data each product deals with is different.
+If you want to know what kinds of data each Mozilla product collects and what we do with it, the Privacy Notices will tell you that.

+From the Principles and the Notices Mozilla derives operational processes to allow it to make decisions about what data it can collect, store, and publish.
+Here are a few of them:

+- [Data Collection](https://wiki.mozilla.org/Data_Collection): Mozilla's policies around data collection
+- [Data Publishing](https://wiki.mozilla.org/Data_Publishing): How Mozilla publishes (a subset of) of the data it collects for the public benefit

+If you want to know how we ensure the data Mozilla collects, store, and publish abide by the Privacy Notices and the Principles, these processes will tell you that.

 The data Mozilla collects can roughly be categorized into three categories: product telemetry, usage logs and website telemetry.

 ## Product Telemetry